To enrich education through diversity, The College of New Jersey

 various sources for use by the Department or the College.
 Maintains

-central utilities plant computer systems, archive and backup
+central utility plant computer systems, archive and backup

-databases of Computerized Emissions Controls Systems (CEMS) and
+databases of Computerized Emissions Controls Systems (CEMS), energy

-maintain control room [process PCs, upgrading and installing new
+meters, and maintain control room process PCs, upgrading and

-software and backing up data.
-Works closely with College’s IT
+installing new software and backing up data.
+Works closely with

-department to ensure proper operation of all process computes in
+College's IT department to ensure proper operation of all process

 - Researches alternative energy sources and the potential for